 Carriage houses, or coach houses, were initially built to keep horse-drawn carriages safe.
-Nowadays, they've transformed into separate garages with living quarters on top.
+Nowadays, they’ve transformed into separate garages with living quarters on top.
 They give their homeowners extra room to live in, with layouts that can be customized quickly.
+Common features included in carriage house plans are garage space, private living quarters, and additional storage, with some plans offering amenities like bathrooms or kitchenettes as part of the base design.
 Whether you want an oversized garage or space for just one car, these homes are an excellent and valuable addition to any property.

 Today, many people are fascinated by old-style carriage houses but those kinds of houses are hard to find.
 So, many homebuyers who dream of living in such houses, decide to build their own.
-These new carriage homes might resemble the old ones but are meant for just one family.
+Many new carriage house plans are inspired by traditional designs or traditional architectural styles, and might resemble the old ones but are meant for just one family.
 Some even use old designs to build garages with extra storage or cool hangout spots.

 For questions or special modification requests for our Carriage house floor plans, contact Archival Designs today.